hermanwongkm/AlgoPratice/readme.md

 6. Do a forward pass and remove and values not needed, populate the array backwards might be able to solve some questions.
 7. Can sorting help?
 If yes, skip to sorting section.
 8. Keep 2 pointers, 1 in the front, 1 in the back.
 Sliding window method.
+9. Save it to their respective index corresponding to the number

 Other unusual array questions
 1. Sieve of Eratosthenes (Return all prime between 1 and the given integer k) - Have an array of size k all set to true initially.
 For every number that is a prime, we add it to ans, then set false to all of its multiple using another loop. e.g. i = i + 2 in the loop.
 Then you use this boolean array to check if it is prime or not.
 The case from 1-9 will set all its multiples to false.